acushner-xaxis/misty_py/README.md

-# asyncio misty robot REST API
+#  async/await REST API implementation for misty II robots

-### WIP
+### about

-- almost fully featured
-- testing in progress with a field trial version
-- will always remain public
-- expect things to break for a bit
+- python 3.7+ implementation of the misty II REST API

 ### installation
 - use python 3.7